ahmedmaghraby/vc-content/pages/glossary/what-is-b2b-ecommerce.md

                             <img alt="Integrated e-commerce" src="assets/images/integrated-b2b-ecommerce.png" width="120" />
                         </div>
                         <div class="col-md text">
-                            <p class="text">Integrated e-commerce is a system organization that uses business logic and data from your ERP (and potentially other systems) to increase the performance of your online store. </p>
+                            <p class="text">Integrated B2B e-commerce is a system organization that uses business logic and data from your ERP (and potentially other systems) to increase the performance of your online store.</p>
                             <p class="text">Integrated web store software dips directly into your ERP system, which helps avoid complex connections and enables it to gather data directly offering a number of important benefits, such as:</p>
                             <p class="text">• Product catalog, that updates automatically and is always current</p>
                             <p class="text">• Custom pricing options</p>